Best Private Jet Manufacturers in the World

 • Brazilian designs balance modern materials with efficient use of space

-None of these approaches are inherently better.
-They simply serve different usage patterns — frequent charter rotation versus private ownership versus executive transport.
+None of these approaches is universally better.
+They simply serve different usage patterns – frequent charter rotation versus private ownership versus executive transport.

 Maintenance Infrastructure and Global Reach